metguy/trending_youtubers/README.md

 * Read in two csv files using pandas.
 * Cleaned and prepped both datasets.
 * Concatenated the datasets using pandas.
-* Utilized Tableau, and Matplotlib to visualize my insights and give a better overview of the results.
+* Utilized Tableau and Matplotlib to visualize my insights and give a better overview of the results.
 * The virtual environment I intialized was a venv using the git bash terminal to create and activate it.
 To setup this environment, follow the instructions above. <br>

 #### Quick Note